raacampbell/shadedErrorBar/README.md

 * Parameter/value pairs for input arguments greater than 3.
 * Transparency on by default.
 * No longer changes the renderer.

+# Licensing
+This code is licensed under GPL v3.
+See license file in the repository.